 Funding for the project was extended by the Ministry until March 2018.

-New Service Route: Highway 10 Owen Sound to Shelburne
+Pilot Highway 10 Service Between Owen Sound and Shelburne

-The Highway 10 public transportation route run twice per day on Mondays and Thursdays between Owen Sound and Shelburne.
-This service is available for free to riders over the age of 18.
-The vehicle is accessible and travelers must be independent with all aspects of mobility, personal care and communication.
-Riders must be at the pick up locations at the arrival and departure times listed on the schedule.
-Schedule is subject to change as improvements are made to the route.
-Please check back regularly.
+The Highway 10 public transportation route ran twice per day on Mondays and Thursdays between Owen Sound and Shelburne.
+This service was free to riders over the age of 18.
+The vehicle was fully accessible for travelers.

 What is Movin’GB?